patrickblancuzzi/A45-Site/README.md

-- 👋 Hi, I’m @patrickblancuzzi
+- 👋 Presentations

-This repository is created for a school project.
+Hi, I’m @patrickblancuzzi, this repository is created for a school project.

-This site present the Mercedes A45 AMG.
+- 🎯 The goal

+The goal was to create a landing page on a product of our choice, I chose the Mercedes A45 AMG (2017).

+- ✏️ Work Organization

+The site is divided into two files, one to manage the body of the site, HTML, and the other to manage the style, the css.
+In this site there are 7 sections each characterized by different contents.

+I hope you like it 😜